sambacha/Caret/js/readme.rst

 ------

 Exposes a Tab constructor to dependents, which is an augmented Ace EditorSession.
-Tabs do additional setup work to support Caret, as well as adding methods for saving files and dropping retained file handles.
+Tabs do additional setup work to support Beacon, as well as adding methods for saving files and dropping retained file handles.